narek-abelyan/PocketMaster/README.md

   – Enter its number from the provided list

 🔹 **Choose the method for defining the alignment region:**
-  1 – On the reference structure using a specified residue ID and radius (Å), then search and align in all structures
+  1 – On reference structure by specified residue ID and radius (Å), then this region is searched for and aligned in all structures.
-  2 – After preliminary alignment of all structures with each other, define the region around the selected reference residue for each structure
+  2 – After preliminary alignment of all structures, for each structure around the selected residue within a given radius (Å).
-  3 – For each structure, around its HET groups within the specified radius (Å)
+  3 – For each structure around its HET groups within a specified radius (Å).
-  4 – Using a user-provided list of residues, then search in all structures
+  4 – By user-provided residue list, and then this region is searched for and aligned in all structures.
-  5 – On the reference structure using a specified chain ID, then search and align in all structures
+  5 – On reference structure by specified chain identifier, then this region is searched for and aligned in all structures.

 ---